ssaroussi/AShell/README.md

 A Minimalistic Shell For Unix Systems

 ## About AShell
-I've created AShell in order to understand by hand the creation process of a process in Unix systems.
+I've created AShell back in 2017 in order to understand by hand the creation process of a process in Unix systems.

 AShell currently using the "fork & exec" method, but in the near future (ihopeso) i'll implement it with the "clone & exec" (doesnotreallyexists) method.